abey79/vpype/README.md

 Note that if you provide a list of layers, they must be comma separated and without any whitespace, as the list must be a single CLI argument.

-Finally, some commands do not have a `--layer` option, but understand them.
+Some commands do not have a `--layer` option, but understand them.
 For example, `show` will display each layer in a different color by default.
 Last but not least, `write` will generate multi-layer SVGs which will work out-of-the-box with InkScape.

+Finally, layers' content can be moved or copied to other layers with the `lmove` and `lcopy` commands, and outright deleted with the `ldelete` command.
+See these commands' help for details.

 ### External scripts